 Dr. Mark Kelland (“Kelly”) Herschel brings over 25 years of surgical experience and an impressive diversity of skills to the Magruder Eye Institute with subspecialty training in four areas of ophthalmology: cataract and refractive surgery, cornea, oculoplastics, and ophthalmic pathology.

 After graduating magna cum laude from Vanderbilt University in math and physics, Dr. Herschel received his medical degree from the University of Oklahoma.
 His interest in ophthalmology began during his pre-residency fellowship in ophthalmic pathology at the Armed Forces Institute of Pathology, Walter Reed Army Hospital, Washington, DC.
 Founded in 1862, it became one of the premier centers for ophthalmic pathology in the United States.
-Dr. Herschel completed his residency at the Alton Ochsner Medical Foundation in New Orleans, where in his senior year he served as chief resident.
+Dr. Herschel completed his residency at the Alton Ochsner Medical Foundation in New Orleans, wherein his senior year he served as chief resident.
 Dr. Herschel continued his training in a two-year cornea, external disease, and refractive surgery fellowship at the Louisiana State University Eye Center in New Orleans.
-As chief fellow at the Louisiana State University Eye Center, Dr. Herschel coordinated the site’s Stage III FDA clinical trials on myopic photorefractive keratotomy (PRK) and hyperopic PRK.
+As a chief fellow at the Louisiana State University Eye Center, Dr. Herschel coordinated the site’s Stage III FDA clinical trials on myopic photorefractive keratotomy (PRK) and hyperopic PRK.

-Subsequently, Dr. Herschel joined a prominent practice in Dallas where he practiced comprehensive ophthalmology, focusing on cornea, external disease, anterior segment, and cataract and refractive surgery.
-Prior to joining The Magruder Eye Institute in 2000, Dr. Herschel completed a fourth fellowship in oculoplastic surgery at Beraja Eye Institute in Miami.
+Subsequently, Dr. Herschel joined a prominent practice in Dallas where he practiced comprehensive ophthalmology, focusing on the cornea, external disease, anterior segment, and cataract and refractive surgery.
+Prior to joining The Magruder Eye Institute in 2000, Dr. Herschel completed the fourth fellowship in oculoplastic surgery at Beraja Eye Institute in Miami.

 Dr. Herschel practices comprehensive ophthalmology, specializing in laser-assisted femtosecond refractive cataract surgery, complex cornea surgery, and advanced vision correction procedures.
 He continues to incorporate new and exciting technologies into his practice.
 For cataract surgery and refractive lens exchange, premium lens implant options include: toric, multifocal, accommodating, and aspheric IOLs.
 For cornea transplants, Dr. Herschel uses advanced techniques including DMEK, DSEAK, DALK, and PKP.